ev3dev/pbuilder-ev3dev/doc/pbuilder-ev3dev.md

 *dist*
 : The target distribution.
 For Debian/Raspbian, this can be "jessie", "stretch" or "buster".
-For Ubuntu, this can be "trusty", "xenial" or "bionic".
+For Ubuntu, this can be "bionic" or "focal".

 *command*
 : The command to run.
 See **COMMANDS** section below.